Xe/site/blog/we-have-go-2.markdown

 needed to free up a bunch of disk space really quickly because over months the small amount of incremental compiler state can really add up.

-The go compiler would fetch any missing packages from the internet at build time so things Just Worked™️.
+The Go compiler would fetch any missing packages from the internet at build time so things Just Worked™️.
 This makes it utterly trivial to check out a project and then build/run it.
 That combined with `go get` to automatically just figure things out and install them made installing programs written in Go so easy that it’s almost magic.
+This combined with Go's preference for making static binaries as much as possible meant that even if the user didn't have Go installed you could easily make a package to hand off to your users.

-It was conceptually simple to reason about.
+The GOPATH was conceptually simple to reason about.
 Go code goes in the GOPATH.
 The best place for it was in the GOPATH.
 There's no reason to put it anywhere else.
 Everything was organized into its place and it was lovely.

 This wasn’t perfect though.
-There were notable flaws in this setup that were easy to run into in practice.
+There were notable flaws in this setup that were easy to run into in practice:

-There wasn't a good way to make sure that everyone was using the _same copies_ of every library.
+* There wasn't a good way to make sure that everyone was using the _same copies_ of every library.
 People did add vendoring tools later to check that everyone was using the same copies of every package, but this also introduced problems when one project used one version of a dependency and another project used another in ways that were mutually incompatible.

-The process to get the newest version of a dependency was to grab the latest commit off of the default branch of that git repo.
+* The process to get the newest version of a dependency was to grab the latest commit off of the default branch of that git repo.
 There was support for SVN, mercurial and fossil, but in practice Git was the most used one so it’s almost not worth mentioning the other version control systems.
 This also left you at the mercy of other random people having good code security sense and required you to audit your dependencies, but this is fairly standard across ecosystems.

-Dependency names were case sensitive on Linux but not on Windows or macOS.
+* Dependency names were case sensitive on Linux but not on Windows or macOS.
   Arguably this is a "Windows and macOS are broken for backwards compatibility reasons" thing, but this did bite me at random times without warning.
+* If the wrong random people deleted their GitHub repos, there's a chance your builds could break unless your GOPATH had the packages in it already.
+Then you could share that with your coworkers or the build machine somehow, maybe even upload those packages to a git repository to soft-fork it.

-The default location for the GOPATH created a folder in your home directory.
+* The default location for the GOPATH created a folder in your home directory.

 <xeblog-conv name="Cadey" mood="coffee">Yeah, yeah, this default was added later
 but still people complained about having to put the GOPATH somewhere at first.